 The IC must exemplify America's values: operating under the rule of law, consistent with Americans' expectations for protection of privacy and civil liberties, respectful of human rights, and in a manner that retains the trust of the American people." – National Intelligence Strategy of the United States, August 2009

-CLPO is led by the Civil Liberties Protection Officer, a position established by the Intelligence Reform and Terrorism Prevention Act of 2004.
-Reporting directly to the Director of National Intelligence, the Civil Liberties Protection Officer oversees compliance with civil liberties and privacy requirements within the ODNI and ensures that civil liberties and privacy protections are incorporated into policies and procedures developed and implemented by the elements of the Intelligence Community.
+CLPT is led by Alexander W. Joel, Chief, Civil Liberties, Privacy, and Transparency.
+In this capacity, he serves as the Civil Liberties Protection Officer, a position established by the Intelligence Reform and Terrorism Prevention Act of 2004.
+Reporting directly to the Director of National Intelligence, the Civil Liberties Protection Officer ensures that privacy and civil liberties protections are appropriately addressed in the policies and procedures of intelligence agencies; oversees compliance by the ODNI with privacy and civil liberties in programs and operations administered by the ODNI; and ensures that the use of technology sustains, and does not erode, privacy.

 In addition, the DNI designated Joel to serve as the Chief Transparency Officer in 2015.
 In that capacity, he chairs the Intelligence Transparency Council, and leads and coordinates the IC’s efforts to enhance transparency.
 Part of this role is to promote and support the IC-wide adoption of the Principles of Intelligence Transparency for the Intelligence Community

 .
 They are intended to facilitate IC decisions that enhance public understanding of intelligence activities, while continuing to protect information when disclosure would harm national security.
 The Transparency Implementation Plan